Beckett and Politics

 The Beckett at Reading Postgraduate and Early Career (BARP) group are pleased to announce their second international conference hosted at the University of Reading.
 The conference will address the theme of ‘Beckett and Politics’ with the aim of exploring and exchanging new scholarship in this understudied area of Beckett’s life and writing.
 The conference will be a part of the ‘Beckett Week’, organised by Beckett at Reading and the Beckett International Foundation, with public talks, an event commemorating Mary Bryden and a Billie Whitelaw exhibition.

 The conference committee welcome submissions from scholars from all disciplines, with a particular emphasis on encouraging the participation of postgraduate and early career researchers.
-Papers of no more than 20 minutes on topics related to Beckett’s work may include, but are not limited to, such areas as:
+Papers on topics related to Beckett’s work may include, but are not limited to, such areas as:

 - The rise of extreme political ideologies in the Twentieth Century